Resident Evil 7: Biohazard: Banned Footage

 The first three scenarios in the Banned Footage DLC feature alternate protagonist Clancy Jarvis, who appears in some of the VHS tapes in the main game.
 Clancy was a cameraman who worked with "Sewer Gators", a web series where producer Andre Stickland and presenter Peter Walken explored haunted houses.
 In June 2017, Sewer Gators came to the estate to film the abandoned guest house, but were found and kidnapped by Jack Baker.
 While Andre and Peter were killed, Clancy was taken down to the processing area underneath the main house and locked inside for the night.
 During Nightmare, Clancy attempts to survive against Jack and hordes of Molded using weapons and traps scavenged throughout the area until dawn.
 Shortly afterwards, Clancy was caught and knocked out by Marguerite, awakening locked in the master bedroom in the main house, where Marguerite served Clancy her Mold-infected cooking in an effort to convert him into one of them.
 Bedroom shows Clancy attempting to find a way out while being checked on periodically by Marguerite, which he eventually manages to do after stabbing Marguerite in the neck with a knife to incapacitate her and unlocking a hidden tunnel underneath the bed.

-However, Clancy is then caught and knocked out by Lucas, leading into the events of 21.
+However, Clancy is then caught and knocked out by Lucas, leading to the events of 21.
 Clancy awakens in an unknown room with his left hand strapped into a finger guillotine – opposite him, stuck in the same predicament, is an unknown man whose face is covered by a burlap sack – Lucas simply refers to him as "Hoffman".
 Lucas forces both men to play a modified game of blackjack, but the loser has their fingers sliced off by the guillotines.
 Clancy eventually wins the round after Hoffman loses all his fingers, but he refuses to give up and demands another round.
 Lucas then straps both men into a torture device that administers varying electrical shocks to the loser, the current going up with each loss.
 Clancy wins again after Hoffman's current goes so high he receives a seemingly-lethal shock, but Lucas puppeteers Hoffman's body using strings and demands a third round – he then places a makeshift buzzsaw (or a bomb in the Japanese version) that moves closer to the loser.
 Despite Lucas' cheating, Clancy wins – Hoffman, who turns out to be unconscious, awakens just as the buzzsaw slices his head open and kills him.
-However, Lucas is impressed by Clancy so much that he is taken away to play another game – the tapes in the main game confirm that Clancy was killed in one of Lucas' deathtraps in the barn.
+However, Lucas is impressed by Clancy so much that he takes him away to play another game – the tape in the main game confirm that Clancy was killed in one of Lucas' deathtraps in the barn.